xmos/lib_xua/doc/rst/using.rst

 For instance, some users may not have a large software development experience and simply want to customise some basic settings such as strings, sample-rates, channel-counts etc.
-Others may want to fully customise the implementation - adding additional functionality such as adding DSP or possibly only using a subset of the functions provided - just ``XUA_AudioHub``, for example.
+Others may want to fully customise the implementation - adding additional functionality such as integrating DSP or possibly only using a subset of the functions provided - just ``XUA_AudioHub``, for example.

 In addition, the large number of supported features can lead to a large number of tasks, hardware